 There are no Mineral Reserves present at the Roça Grande Mine for the current reporting period.
 The Mineral Resource reports were prepared by creating clipping polygons that were used to ensure that the requirement for spatial continuity is met.
-The reporting polygons were prepared in either plan or longitudinal views, as appropriate.
-They were drawn to include continuous volumes of blocks whose estimated grades were above the stated cut-off grade, were located completely within the boundaries of Jaguar's mineral rights holdings at the Roça Grande Mine, possessed a grade times thickness product of at least 3 gram-metres, and were not located in mined out areas.
+The reporting polygons were prepared in either plan or longitudinal views, as appropriate, and were applied to the block model prepared in 2015.
+They were drawn to include continuous volumes of blocks whose estimated grades were above the stated cut-off grade, were located completely within the boundaries of Jaguar's mineral rights holdings at the Roça Grande Mine, possessed a grade times thickness product of at least 3 gram-metres, and were not located in mined out areas as of December 31, 2017.
 These resource polygons were also used to exclude isolated blocks with limited to no spatial continuity but containing grades above the nominated cut-off.
 These resource polygons were used to appropriately code the block model and were used to report the Mineral Resources.